armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 the most emotionally charged Act 1 finales in the literature:

 <blockquote>
-I am what I am, I don't want praise, I don't want pity...
+I am what I am, I don't want praise, I don't want pity...<br/>
-I bang my own drum...Some think it's noise...I think it's pretty!
+I bang my own drum...Some think it's noise...I think it's pretty!<br/>
-It's my world, that I want to have a little pride in.
+It's my world, that I want to have a little pride in.<br/>
-My world---and it's not a place I have to hide in!
+My world---and it's not a place I have to hide in!<br/>
 </blockquote>

 Zaza moves from self-pity to anger and ultimately to pride and